When buying a used car, it comes down to two things — the miles on the vehicle and its age.

 Safety Features to Consider

 When buying a car, you will need to consider the number of the vehicle’s safety features.
-In recent years, safety features and advanced technology offerings improved on cars and trucks.
+In recent years, safety features and advanced technology offerings have improved on cars and trucks.
 Older models may not offer as many.
 Keep that in mind.

-- Anti-lock brakes and stability control: These work together to detect when a car slides sideways and then applies brakes to the wheel or wheels to help bring the slide under control.
+- Anti-lock brakes and stability control: These work together to detect when a car slides sideways and applies brakes to the wheel or wheels to help bring the slide under control.

 - Automatic high beams: Sensor cameras detect the light sources ahead of the vehicle and, depending on the situation, will automatically switch on and off the high beams depending on the situation.

 - Blind-spot monitoring: Sensors detect blind spots and alert you to vehicles around you that you might not see in your mirrors.
+Some systems also have a cross-traffic alert feature, mentioned above.

 - Rain-sensing wipers: The windshield wipers automatically engage when the system detects moisture on the windshield.

 When shopping for a used car, how well a vehicle has been taken care of is essential to its longevity.
-Just as humans tend to live longer when they eat right, exercise and get good medical care, cars usually last longer when they get proper routine maintenance.
+Just as humans tend to live longer when they eat right, exercise, and get good medical care, cars usually last longer when they get proper routine maintenance.

 Ask to see the service records on any used vehicle you think you want to buy.
 Essential maintenance on a vehicle includes: